CalyxOS/platform_external_google_talkback/README.md

 ### How to Build

-To build TalkBack, run ./build.sh, which will produce an apk file.
+To build TalkBack, run ./gradlew assemble, which will produce an apk file.

 ### How to Install